nitsbat/autodolia/README.md

 ![lr1](https://user-images.githubusercontent.com/22686274/35116430-703360aa-fcb1-11e7-8f1d-1f58f8b753a0.png)

 Now for predicting the data we will use this regression line.
 Suppose we have to predict that what will be the total amount withdraw from cub card when the number of withdrawal is 345.
 The actual amount withdraw from cub card when card withdrawal is 345 was 1662290.
-You can check the actual value of amount withdraw by following code :
+You can check the actual value of amount withdraw by the following code :

        > k = subset(atm,no_of_cub_card_withdrawals==345)
        > k = k$amount_withdrawn_cub_card # it equals to 1662290